meetkiosk/case_studies/full_stack/ASSIGNMENT.md

 41. each time we save the section, we want to save the id of the section as well under the form model
 42. maybe we could make a batch saveAnswers?
 Or at least put this inside a promise.all?
 43. ok, I just realized i could replace completedRootQuestionsIds with an entry of question_answers when the user submits the section. reverse the change, and create an entry of question_answers also for the root question when the user finishes the section
+44. Modal and button should be in a single component @FormCard